haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/versioning/index.md

 ## Related Topics

-[Module version dependencies][version-dependencies] - Information about how your module can depend on the version of other modules.
+[模块版本依赖][version-dependencies] - Information about how your module can depend on the version of other modules.

-[Codebase changes][codebase-changes] - Information on how changes in a Magento module's codebase affect versions.
+[基础代码修改][codebase-changes] - Information on how changes in a Magento module's codebase affect versions.

 [version-dependencies]: {{ page.baseurl }}/extension-dev-guide/versioning/dependencies.html
 [codebase-changes]: {{ page.baseurl }}/extension-dev-guide/versioning/codebase-changes.html